The Seagull

 In summer 2023, Tony Award-winning new musical A Strange Loop opened at the Barbican Theatre for a strictly limited season, followed by the return of My Neighbour Totoro for a limited 18 week season after its 6 Olivier Award wins the year before.

-In summer 2024, Adrian Dunbar (Line of Duty) and Stephanie J Block star in a huge revival of Kiss Me, Kate directed by Bartlett Sher.
+In summer 2024, Adrian Dunbar (Line of Duty) and Stephanie J Block starred in a huge revival of Kiss Me, Kate directed by Bartlett Sher.
+Opening in October, the Royal Shakespeare Company transferred limited runs of The Buddha of Suburbia and a Christmas revival of A Midsummer Night's Dream.

 Past Shows